Identification and consistent estimation in source apportionment using geometry: Geometric identification in probabilistic source apportionment

+The extremal rays are the corner lines (the one-dimensional faces) of the polyhedral cone $\cone(\calV)$.
+None of these rays can be expressed as a non-negative linear combination of the others, and thus they form the minimal generating set whose conical hull is $\cone(\calV)$.

-Set $\calH=\{h_1,\dots,h_K\}$ where $h_k^T$ is the $k$th row vector of $H$.
-Without loss of generality, we can assume that none of the $h_{k}$'s are non-negative linear combinations of the other $h_{k'}$; otherwise we can remove that source.
+Set $\calH=\{h_1,\dots,h_K\}$ where $h_k^\top$ is the $k$th row vector of $H$.
+Without loss of generality, we can assume that none of the $h_{k}$'s are non-negative linear combinations of the other $h_{k'}$ (equivalently, $H$ has full row rank); otherwise, we can remove that source.
 If $Y_{i}$ is generated according to \eqref{eq:main}, each vector $Y_i = \sum_{k=1}^K W_{ik}h_k$ lies within $\cone(\calH)$.
-With sufficiently rich sampling, the cone should fill up and one should be able to identify the corner vectors $h_k$ (up to scalar multiples) from the data.

 Figure \ref{fig:cloud} (left) illustrates the point cloud (grey vectors) lying in the cone of three extremal rays (red vectors).

-To visualize the identification of these extremal rays, we intersect the cone with the canonical simplex and show the barycentric projections in Figure \ref{fig:cloud} (right).
-The resulting scatter is contained within the triangle with vertices $h_1^*, h_2^*, h_3^*$, where each $h_k^*$ is the normalized version of $h_k$.
-With sufficiently dense sampling inside this triangle, the vertices can be identified, allowing recovery of the scaled $h_k$'s.
+To establish identification and consistency results, we specify data-generating assumptions.
+Following prior probabilistic approaches \citep{bandeen-roche_source_1991, park_multivariate_2001, jun_multivariate_2013}, we treat $H$ as fixed and $\{W_i\}_{i=1}^n$ as random by specifying assumptions on their distributions.
+We show in Section \ref{sec:w} that in the noiseless case, consistent estimation of $\{W_i\}_{i=1}^n$ up to column-wise scalings is possible, not just estimation of their distributions.